gglenpoi/gglenpoi/README.md

 - :seedling: Аlways looking for something new

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on leetcode and read tech articles.

 - 📫 How to reach me **mishakulik2002@yandex.ru**